mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 I'd worked so hard to scale up the business over the past two years.
 Now, it sounded like I'd not only be unwinding the last six months of progress but that I'd be frozen there for eight months.

+As I thought more about it, I realized that there were several upsides to the 140/month cap.
+Scaling constantly is hard!
+As TinyPilot's founder, I spend most of my time [coordinating changes](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).
+The faster we scale, the faster our processes change.
+But redefining processes and filling in gaps during transitions is stressful and not particularly fun.
+I'd much rather be in the position of h

 ## Side project: ScreenJournal

 My fiance used it for three minutes.
 But it was still useful to watch another person use the app to see where she got stuck and what she expected the app to do.